What You’ll Learn 🎯

 Measure the voltage on the output of the circuit

-Calculate the transfer function between the measured input and output of the system
+Calculate the transfer function between the measured input and output of the system.

 Enabling and adding modal test in DewesoftX